codepath/android_guides/Troubleshooting-Common-Issues.md

 <img src="http://imgur.com/Jn2jevR.png"/>

 If you have multiple Java versions installed, you should make sure that v1.6 is not being used.
+Instead you should now be using the [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+See [this stackoverflow post for solutions](http://stackoverflow.com/a/36262436).

 On OS X machines, you can remove the JDK from being noticed.
 You can move it the temporary directory in case other issues are created by this change.